neektza/nikicajokic.me/_drafts/concurrency_primitives_and_abstractions.md

 Fortunately, alternatives exist, the most notable being Celluloid.
 Inspired by the Erlang programming language and Scala's Akka library, Celluloid brings a lot of nice features to Ruby, most importantly a very OOP-like concurrency model and a fault-tolerance subsystem that brings supervisors and supervision trees to the table.
 Along with these, it has support for futures (analogous to EM's deferrables and node's promises) so you get the best of both worlds.

 Since Ruby is a "pure" OO language (everything is an object), model conceptualization is considerably easier when thinking in objects than in handlers and callbacks.
-So instead of relying on callbacks, Celluloid provides a way to build a model out of concurrently running objects that are able to talk among themselves - ie. **Actors**.
+So instead of relying on callbacks, Celluloid provides a way to build a model out of concurrently running objects that are able to talk among themselves - ie. **actors**.

-Celluloid uses Threads internally to represent Actors, and Fibers to represent tasks[^3] (messages) that the actor processes.
+Celluloid uses threads internally to represent actors, and fibers to represent tasks[^3] (messages) that the actor processes.
 Since each task can be suspended, actors can process multiple messages and interleave them if needed.
 We'll not delve too deep into the analysis of how Celluloid manages tasks, since a post that will paint a clearer picture of this process is already in the making.

 If you need some of the basics explained, there's a nice intro on github wiki [page](https://github.com/celluloid/celluloid/wiki).
-You can also look at at [this](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) finely crafted blog post about Actor based concurrency in Ruby that even implements a minimal actor system at the end.
+You can also look at [this](https://practicingruby.com/articles/gentle-intro-to-actor-based-concurrency) finely crafted blog post about Actor based concurrency in Ruby that even implements a minimal actor system at the end.

 ## Next up

-Since there are many posts out there that focus on explaining how to build a concurrent system by relying on these abstractions, in the next two posts we'll instead focus on how these abstractions are implemented from basic building blocks - Threads, Fibers et al.
+Since there are many posts out there that focus on explaining how to build a concurrent system by relying on these abstractions, in the next two posts we'll focus instead on how these abstractions are implemented from basic building blocks - threads, fibers et al.

 ---
 [^1]: Up until version 1.9 Ruby only had a [green thread](http://en.wikipedia.org/wiki/Green_threads) implementation.
-Native threads were introduced in version 1.9
+Native threads were introduced in version 1.9.

-[^2]: In some languages, they are called Green Threads, but total equivalence between these terms does not stand because in some of these languages they are scheduled by the language VM itself.
+[^2]: In some languages, they are called Green threads, but total equivalence between these terms does not stand because in some of these languages they are scheduled by the language VM itself.

-[^3]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to Fibers to represent tasks, although it also supports a Thread representation.
+[^3]: Celluloid [defaults](https://github.com/celluloid/celluloid/blob/64e46ee0ecbd848249d0476e8ac512b93bf18485/lib/celluloid.rb#L509) to fibers to represent tasks, although it also supports a thread representation.

 [^4]: That's why you should always use a Queue to communicate between threads.